 At the Outpatient department, patients are able to visit the various clinics with and without referral.
 Zomba is also home to the school of nursing.

 The hospital has around 400 beds, but the hospital runs at 2 times capacity with patients sharing beds/lying on the floor and under other beds, especially in paediatric wards.

 The hospital encourages community surgery, i.e. they try to give capacity and training to the district hospital staff to try to enable them to manage cases, rather to refer on.
 Visiting surgeons would be encouraged to visit local district hospitals and provide training.
 They also conduct medical health camps in the surrounding health centres.

 Elective students are very welcome from all health professions.

 The hospital is located approximately 1-1.5 hrs drive from the main airport near Blantyre and about 5-6hrs from Lilongwe.
-Zomba is well served for buses/minibuses as it is the 3rd biggest town in Malawi and is located on the main road between the 1st and 2nd biggest (Blantyre and Lilongwe).
+Zomba is well served for buses/minibuses as it is the 3rd biggest town in Malawi and is located on the main road between Blantyre.
+The beautiful Liwonde National Park is easily accessible, being around one and a half hours drive.

 Zomba has a range of lodges from budget to luxury.
 Alternatively there is very cheap accommodation available at the school of nursing right next to the hospital.
 Visiting doctors and elective students are advised to contact AMECA or colleagues in Malawi as there are host families in the area who may offer hospitality.